open-mmlab/mmaction2/tools/data/activitynet/preparing_activitynet.md

 # Preparing ActivityNet

 For basic dataset information, please refer to the official [website](http://activity-net.org/).
-Here, we use the ActivityNet rescaled feature provided in this [repo](https://github.com/wzmsltw/BSN-boundary-sensitive-network#code-and-data-preparation).
+For action detection, you can either use the ActivityNet rescaled feature provided in this [repo](https://github.com/wzmsltw/BSN-boundary-sensitive-network#code-and-data-preparation) or extract feature with mmaction2 (which has better performance).
+We release both pipeline.
 Before we start, please make sure that current working directory is `$MMACTION2/tools/data/activitynet/`.

 ## Step 1.
 Download Annotations